-The first draft was produced by the multi-professional and multidisciplinary writing group and then submitted to the BASHH CEG for review using the AGREE appraisal tool (Appendix 15.1).
-The second draft was posted on the BASHH website for consultation (2 months), with the authors responsible for assessing feedback.
+The first draft was produced by the multi-professional and multidisciplinary writing group and then submitted to the BASHH CEG for review using the AGREE appraisal tool.
+The second draft was posted on the BASHH Web site for consultation (for a period of two months), with the authors responsible for assessing feedback.
 The document was also reviewed by a patient representative, target users, and the public panel of BASHH, and their feedback was considered by the authors and used to inform the final version.
 Appropriate input was also sought from national antimicrobial resistance (AMR) experts and NHS England colleagues involved in doxycycline drug procurement, stock and supply chains.
 The final draft was presented to the CEG for review.
-Maintaining the guidelines is the responsibility of BASHH CEG.
+Maintaining the guideline is the responsibility of the BASHH CEG.